End User

 intake.register_driver(name, value[, ...])

-Add runtime driver definition to list of registered drivers (drivers in global scope with corresponding intake.open_* function)
+Add runtime driver definition to list of registered drivers

 intake.unregister_driver(name)